-In Algorithm 1, the parameters are initialized \emph{separately in each random one-dimensional projection} and the main driver of the initialization is a $k$-means split, (with $k=m$).
-Specifically, for a randomly sampled direction $u$ (normalized to unit length), the data are projected as $Y_i=u^\top X_i$ and we run $k$-means with $m$ clusters on $\{Y_i\}_{i=1}^N$.
-The resulting $m$ clusters provide a data-driven starting point: the initial projected locations are set to the within-cluster sample means, the projected scales to the within-cluster sample variances (truncated below by a small constant for numerical stability), and the initial mixing weight is taken as the empirical cluster proportion.
-To avoid poor starts, we only keep projections where both clusters contain at least a minimum number of observations and the two $k$-means centroids are sufficiently separated relative to $\mathrm{sd}(Y)$.
-After ordering components by increasing projected mean, the $k$-means-based initialization is optionally refined by a single soft-EM update for the mixing weight, and then passed to the GEL estimation step in that projection.
+In Algorithm \ref{alg:twostep}, the parameters are initialized separately in each random one-dimensional projection, and the main driver of the initialization is a $k$-means split with $k=m$.
+Specifically, for a randomly sampled direction $u$ (normalized to unit length), the data are projected as $Y_i=u^\top X_i$, and we run $k$-means with $m$ clusters on $\{Y_i\}_{i=1}^N$.
+The resulting $m$ clusters provide a data-driven starting point: the initial projected locations are set to the within-cluster sample means, the projected scales to the within-cluster sample variances (truncated below by a small constant for numerical stability), and the initial mixing weights are taken as the empirical cluster proportions.

+To avoid poor starts, we retain only those projections for which all clusters contain at least a prescribed minimum number of observations and the minimum pairwise separation between the projected $k$-means centroids exceeds a fixed multiple of $\mathrm{sd}(Y)$.
+After ordering components by increasing projected mean, the $k$-means-based initialization may be optionally refined by a single soft-EM update for the mixing weights and then passed to the ECF/GMM estimation step in that projection.

 The reconstruction of each covariance matrix $\Sigma_j$ from the projected variances is obtained by minimizing the quadratic expression